Nottingham direct line of the Midland Railway: Construction and opening

 So the Midland Railway had authorisation for a cut-down scheme: Nottingham to Melton and Syston to Rushton.
 Both sections were designed for fast running by heavy trains, so earthworks were considerable to ensure gentle gradients.
 In order to carry the line across the wide valley of the River Welland north of Corby, a long viaduct was required, the railway passing through tunnels to the north and south of it.
 Called Harringworth Viaduct, it is the longest viaduct on the British Railway system excluding those carrying the London suburban lines.
 It has 82 arches and a maximum height of 70 feet.
-The contractor fell behind in the schedule for building the line, and the Midland had to get an extension of time, in an Act of 1878.
+The contractor fell behind in the schedule for building the line, and the Midland had to get an extension of time, in the Midland Railway (Additional Powers) Act 1878 (41 & 42 Vict. c. xcvi).

 Construction was substantially complete by late 1879 and goods trains started running over the line from 1 November 1879 between Melton and Nottingham, and from 1 December 1879 for mineral trains and 1 January 1880 for goods trains between Manton and Glendon.
 The volume of goods traffic in those days was such that eleven through goods trains ran daily between Melton and Nottingham, before the Manton to Rushton section was open.
 Major Marindin performed the Board of Trade inspection, mandatory for new passenger railways, in the second week of January 1880.
 Marindin expressed himself well satisfied, and passenger operation between Nottingham and Melton started on 2 February 1880.
 Manton to Kettering followed on 1 March 1880 and through express passenger trains started using the route from 1 June 1880.